ameseee/kwk-curriculum-site/web-app/lessons/js-arrays/index.md

 ## Arrays

-Arrays are useful whenever you need to keep track of an ordered list of things.
+An **array** is an ordered collection that stores multiple values.
+They are useful whenever you need to keep track of an ordered list of things.
 This is similar to how we keep track of lists in the real world.
 When we write out a to-do list, we use one piece of paper to keep track of all the tasks we need to complete.

-An **array** is an ordered collection that stores multiple values.
 An array can store any kind of element - from numbers to strings to ... other arrays.
-Usually, a single array holds a lot of items that are all of the same type.
+Usually, a single array holds a lot of items that are all of the _same type_.

 <div class="try-it">
   <h2>Turn & Talk</h2>